Tianyi (Bruce) Chen

 Topic: Vision Transformer, Convolutional Neural Network, Post-Quantum Cryptography, Kyber, Visualization

-Continuing the Part-I of AI-Telehealth project, my paper was rejected by the Biosensors and Bioelectronics: X because of "Can't find reviewers (free of publication when we submitted)", which was frustrated to us.
-Later Dr. Tuy searched for another Journal to publish.
+Continuing Part I of the AI-Telehealth project, my paper was rejected by the Biosensors and Bioelectronics: X because of "Can't find reviewers (free of publication when we submitted)", which was frustrating to us.
+Later, Dr. Tuy searched for another Journal to publish.
 After several revisions, this article is officially accepted and published at https://doi.org/10.1016/j.health.2024.100332, where I served as the only first author.
-Also, after submiiting the revised article, I implemented the optimized model online to open chest X-ray COVID-19 diagnosis service with 95.79% in four-class classification.
-At the same time, the other group member Ian and I work at applying the post-quantum kyber cryptography in image encryption and decryption, designing and simulating a local AI-Telehealth system, integrated with the optimized model.
+Also, after submiiting the revised article, I implemented the optimized model online to open the chest X-ray COVID-19 diagnosis service with 95.79% in four-class classification.
+At the same time, the other group member, Ian, and I work at applying the post-quantum kyber cryptography in image encryption and decryption, designing and simulating a local AI-Telehealth system, integrated with the optimized model.

-I have to say, for small number of classification (such as 4 in this research), the fine-tuning of hyperparameters and ultilization of special methods to avoid bias is more important than searching for new models.
-Since our expriments show that each prodominant models demonstrates similar accuracy performance.
+I have to say, for a small number of classification (such as 4 in this research), the fine-tuning of hyperparameters and utilization of special methods to avoid bias is more important than searching for new models.
+Since our experiments show that each prodominant models demonstrates similar accuracy performance.

 AI-Telehealth Part-I (2023, NAU, Senior, US)